Why you’ll love Spring Hiking in New Zealand

 Spring Hiking Season

 Our season kicks off every spring and our five, fully-guided small-group tours set off around this beautiful country again.
-So whether you are looking for the comfort and restaurant dining offered on our 13 day World Heritage Walking Tour, or the Masterpiece's mix of activity and relaxation, the more challenging Kiwi Classic, the Short South for those that only have 8 days or the taste of the North Island offered by the Sweet North – we're sure to have something perfect for you.
+So whether you are looking for the comfort and restaurant dining offered on our 13 day World Heritage Walking Tour, or the Masterpiece's mix of activity and relaxation, the more challenging Kiwi Classic, the Pure South for those that only have 8 days or the taste of the North Island offered by the Sweet North – we're sure to have something perfect for you.
 And if you're not sure you can check out our which trip is right for me page or, of course, you can just ask us any time.